A diver jumps off a diving board 1010 feet above the pool with an... | Channels for Pearson+

 Motion Analysis: Videos & Practice Problems

-A diver jumps off a diving board feet above the pool with an initial upward velocity of .
-The height (in feet) of the diver above the water seconds after the jump is given by .
-When does the diver reach the maximum height?
+A diver jumps off a diving board feet above the pool with an initial upward velocity of 16 ft/s.
+The height (in feet) of the diver above the water t seconds after the jump is given by s(t)=−16t2+16t+10.
+What is the maximum height of the diver above the water?

-A diver jumps off a diving board feet above the pool with an initial upward velocity of .
-The height (in feet) of the diver above the water seconds after the jump is given by .
-When does the diver reach the maximum height?
+A diver jumps off a diving board feet above the pool with an initial upward velocity of 16 ft/s.
+The height (in feet) of the diver above the water t seconds after the jump is given by s(t)=−16t2+16t+10.
+What is the maximum height of the diver above the water?